-In some cases, particularly defective product and medical malpractice matters, substantial punitive damages may be available, as well.
+In some cases, particularly defective product, substantial punitive damages may be available, as well.
 These damages are warranted if there is clear and convincing evidence that the tortfeasor (negligent actor) was extremely reckless or ignored a known risk.
 Companies and doctors who place profits before people fall squarely into that category.
 The same can be said of tortfeasors like drunk drivers with very high BAC levels.

 Personal injuries often cause devastating personal losses.
 For a confidential consultation with an experienced personal injury attorney in San Francisco, contact Bogaards Law.
 We do not charge upfront legal fees in these matters.